The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Main results

+Given a finite and graph-theoretically connected subset $C$ of the lattice $\mathbb{Z}^2$, let $C^*$ denote the collection of directed nearest-neighbour edges $\langle x,y \rangle$ in $C$.
+These edges are directed in that for all such edges either

-Let $C = A \sqcup B$ be a connected subset of $\mathbb{Z}^2$ written as a disjoint union of sets $A$ and $B$.
-Typically $B$ will be some sort of boundary set.
-A \textbf{random surface} with boundary conditions $\{ \psi_x \,:\, x \in B \}$ is a random function distributed according to a probability measure on $\mathbb{R}^C$ taking the form
+Suppose $C$ is decomposed as a disjoint union $C = A \sqcup B$.
+Typically $B$ will be a boundary set.
+A \textbf{random surface} with boundary conditions $\{ \varphi_x \,:\, x \in B \}$ is a random real-valued function on $C$ distributed according to a probability measure on $\mathbb{R}^C$ taking the form